-The balances of the reserve accounts as of June 30, 2015 are included in the table below.
-The reserve balances as of June 30, 2015 shown below do not include the current year transfer amount related to fiscal year 2015 retirements for which amounts are transferred from the pension accumulation fund to the pension reserve fund.
+The balances of the reserve accounts for Component II (excluding the income stabilization fund) as of June 30, 2016 are included in the table below.
+The reserve balances as of June 30, 2016 shown below do not include the current year transfer amount related to fiscal year 2016 retirements for which amounts are transferred from the pension accumulation fund to the pension reserve fund.